-Canada is a country with very friendly people.
+Canada is a country with extremely friendly people.
 No wonder it is one of the most popular emigration countries.
-We especially like how well people from all over the world get along in this country.
-There are megacities like Toronto Montreal and Vancouver.
+We particularly like how well people from all over the world get along in this country.
+There are megacities like Toronto, Montreal and Vancouver.
 On the other hand, there are almost European-looking cities like Quebec City and Halifax.
-Add to that the many small villages where nature reaches to the front door.
-Canada has the right offer for every emigrant.
-Toronto or Montreal provide jobs for everyone.
-But there are also quiet regions in all parts of the country, where it is fun to be a journalist and writer.
+Then there are the many small towns where nature reaches right to the front door.
+Canada has the right offer for every expat.
+Toronto or Montreal offer jobs for everyone.
+But there are also quiet regions in all parts of the country where it is fun to work as a journalist and writer.

 For both of us, Canada is the best emigration country on earth.
 The only problem we have is: we do not know which region of the country we should emigrate to.
 There are practically none we do not like.
 We can both imagine a life in one of the megacities, but also like living in the most remote areas of Canada.
 That's why we've kept our flat on Vancouver Island our Canadian base.
 Our travels take us each time to other destinations in this huge country.